blog2i2j/cybersader..cyberbase/📁 54 - Obsidian Vault Organization/Knowledge Platform Organization Meta-Framework/Knowledge Platform Organization Meta-Framework.md

 There are two pieces:
 - **Platform Capabilities** – e.g., how Obsidian handles folders, tags, and links vs. how Notion uses databases.
 	- Understand the capabilities of the knowledge platform and how they can fulfill your goals for applicable conceptual components.
-- **Defined Rules** – consistent guidelines for how you name folders, create hierarchical tags, or handle references.
+- **Defined Rules** – consistent guidelines for components of your knowledge platform/system
 	- Define rules on the knowledge system/platform that involve the conceptual framework components

 ---